defuj/printhub-script/readme.md

 - Use **CODE39** for simple alphanumeric needs
 - Set `displayValue: true` to show the barcode text
 - Use **center alignment** for better scanning
-- Recommended height: 50-60 pixels for good readability
+- Recommended height: 60-80 pixels for good readability (default is 60px)
 - Keep width at 2 for standard printers
 - Ensure good contrast (dark barcode on light background)
+- **New in v1.2.1**: Barcode automatically adjusts to paper size
+  - 58mm paper: Up to 380 pixels wide
+  - 80mm paper: Up to 570 pixels wide
+- Barcode maintains proper aspect ratio for accurate scanning

 ### For Images
 - Use high contrast images (black & white works best)